tony-gsz/tinydoor-system-architecture/README.md

 If evolving this architecture further, some portfolio-safe directions would include:

-- stronger workflow orchestration (e.g. Step Functions or queue-backed job systems)
+- stronger workflow orchestration (e.g. state machines or queue-backed job systems)
 - better request tracing and centralized observability
 - more formal generation job objects / output manifests
-- clearer typed contracts between frontend, Django, Lambda, and output stages
+- clearer typed contracts between frontend, backend, workers, and output stages
-- a more explicit MLOps boundary between application backend and training/inference platform layers
+- a more explicit separation between application services and model-processing infrastructure
-- migration from polling-heavy flows toward event push / websocket / pub-sub where appropriate
+- gradual migration from polling-heavy flows toward push-based updates where appropriate

 These would improve maintainability, observability, and scalability as the system matures.